jasonmcaffee/versus/README.md

 [Result](/tests/jmeter-results/perform-http-request/result.md)

 ### 1000 Threads - Find Prime Numbers
-Go was ~12% faster than Node with no clustering, and had more consistent response times.
+Go was ~12% faster than Node with no clustering.

 Node with clustering was ~26% faster than go, with constantly increasing response times.